 Richard Neville, Earl of Warwick

-, advisor to the King, was annoyed that his enemy, Somerset, had control and turned his favour to Richard’s father, Richard Duke of York.
+, adviser to the King, was annoyed that his enemy, Somerset, had control and turned his favour to Richard’s father, Richard Duke of York.

 1453 (13th October)